-Pregnant Amal Clooney Joins Husband George Clooney At César Awards In Paris
+Pregnant Amal Clooney Joins Husband George Clooney At Cesar Awards In Paris

 Matched with a pair of chandelier earrings and a white clutch, Amal’s ensemble was completed with a delicate white shrug to go with her ombre gown.
 Her hair style that Us described as the Old Hollywood curls made the lawyer pregnant with twins even more stunning.

-Of course, Honorary César Awardee George Clooney matched his wife’s glamorous aura with his own, wearing a tailored tuxedo, bow tie, and a pair of lace-up shoes.
+Of course, Honorary Cesar Awardee George Clooney matched his wife’s glamorous aura with his own, wearing a tailored tuxedo, bow tie, and a pair of lace-up shoes.

 PHOTO GALLERY: Honorary award recipient #GeorgeClooney and #AmalClooney step out at the 42nd #cesar2017 Film Awards in Paris. pic.twitter.com/Hf6Z5Tx7xe